-- Our Goal: specification of database schema The design process should be performed according to a well-defined methodology and be evaluated according to a set of objective criteria. - •Design methodologies for relational databases: - the entity-relationship (E-R)the UML class diagrams
+- Specification of database schema

-- Database design is typically a two-stage
+- The design process should be performed according to a well-defined methodology and be evaluated according to a set of objective criteria.

-- process:
+- •Design methodologies for relational databases:

-- The initial phase is based on the E-R or UML methodology.
+- Entity-relationship (E-R) diagrams

-- Convert E-R diagram to DDL
+- UML class diagrams

-- Followed by refinement using the relational normalization theory, which provides objective criteria for evaluating alternative designs.
+- Database design is typically a two-stage process: - The initial phase is based on the E-R or UML methodology: - Convert E-R diagram to (SQL) DDL - Followed by refinement using the relational normalization theory, which provides objective criteria for evaluating alternative designs.

-- An entity-relationship (E-R) diagram is a graphical representation of the entities, relationships, and constraints that make up a given design (developed by Peter Chen in 1976) - Use E-R model to get a high-level graphical view of essential components of enterprise and how they are related
+- An entity-relationship (E-R) diagram is a graphical representation of the entities, relationships, and constraints that make up a given database design - We use E-R model to get a high-level graphical view of essential components of enterprise and how they are related

-- In the E-R Model, the enterprise is viewed as a set of: - Entities - Entities can be thought of as nouns. - Examples: a computer, an employee, a song. - Relationships among entities. - A relationship captures how entities are related to one another. - Relationships can be thought of as verbs, linking two or more nouns. - Examples: an owns relationship between a company and a computer, a supervises relationship between an employee and a department, a performs relationship between an artist and a song.
+- In the E-R Model, the enterprise is viewed as a set of: - Entities - Entities can be thought of as nouns in the requirements. - Examples: a product, an employee, a song. - Relationships among entities - A relationship captures how entities are related to one another. - Relationships can be thought of as verbs, linking two or more nouns. - Examples: an owns relationship between a company and a product, a supervises relationship between an employee and a department, a performs relationship between an artist and a song.